 Same Day Crowns

-Dr. Diaz provides custom-made dental crowns made of high-quality, durable ceramic material that is similar in structure to the material of your natural teeth.
+Dr. Rey provides custom-made dental crowns made of high-quality, durable ceramic material that is similar in structure to the material of your natural teeth.
 Your crown will also have the same color as your other teeth, blending in seamlessly with your smile.
 A crown (dental cap) is a tooth-like covering placed over a carefully prepared, existing tooth.
 This procedure strengthens, restores and improves the appearance of your natural tooth.

 Root Canal Treatment